 New Coronavirus 'Won't Be The Last' Outbreak To Move From Animal To Human

-The new strain of coronavirus that has killed hundreds of people in China and caused a travel lockdown of some 56 million people, has been classified as a "zoonosis" because of the way it spreads from animals to humans.
+The new strain of coronavirus that has killed hundreds of people in China and caused a travel lockdown of some 56 million people has been classified as a "zoonosis" because of the way it spreads from animals to humans.

 Science writer David Quammen says the virus, which the World Health Organization last week declared a global health emergency, is just the latest example of how pathogens that start in animals are migrating to humans with increasing frequency — and with deadly consequences.